Criminal Code Amendment Act No. 28, B.E. 2564 (2021)

 What is options counseling and how long does it take?+

 Options counseling is required for pregnancies of 12–20 weeks.
 A multidisciplinary team provides information on all options — termination, parenting, and adoption — without judgment.
-It takes approximately 30–60 minutes, and a 24-hour reflection period is required before the procedure.
+It takes approximately 30–60 minutes.
+At this stage of pregnancy, termination is permitted after examination and options counselling.

 Can I use the Universal Coverage Scheme or Social Security?+